 What if I retake the ACT or SAT?

-Michigan Tech will use the highest score we have on file when reviewing your application.
-Be sure to have your scores sent to Michigan Tech.
+Michigan Tech uses the scores we have on file when reviewing your application and for awarding merit-based scholarships.
+If you have applied and retake the ACT or SAT, be sure to have your new scores sent to Michigan Tech.
 Our ACT code is 2030; our SAT code is 1464.